tarekziade/blog/entries/formation-python.rst

 A free Python course will be held in Paris December the 13th.
-Everyone is welcome but I encourage woman to participate to this event.
+Everyone is welcome but I encourage women to participate to this event.

 `Eyrolles <http://www.editions-eyrolles.com>`_ will offer a book to the 10 first women that register to the event.